HoushAbbasz/ecommerceV2/README.md

 ## Pages:

-Landing page: This page features a Hero slide show with images of the different types of products we sell, a call to action button that sends the user to the products page, and promotional cards.
+Landing page: Features a hero slideshow highlighting the different categories of automotive products offered.
+Includes a clear call-to-action button that directs users to the Products page, along with promotional cards showcasing featured items and deals.

-Products page: This page features a dynamic product grid that pull information from an AWS RDS Database and displays them in an attractive manner.
-This page also features different sorting and searching options.
+Products page: Displays a dynamic product grid populated with data pulled from an AWS RDS (MySQL) database.
+Products are presented in a clean and visually appealing layout, with built-in search, filtering, and sorting functionality to help users easily find specific items.

-Contact page: This page features a contact form that has form validation and displays appropriate error and success messages.
+Contact page: Includes a contact form with client side validation to ensure proper input.
+The form provides clear error and success messages to enhance user feedback and usability.

 ## Tech Stack: